World’s First Picture of ‘Black Hole’ :

 2. This ‘Black Hole’ is 55 million light-years away from Earth.

 3. It has a mass of 6.5 billion Suns combined [that’s beyond imagination].

-4. ‘Event Horizon Telescope’ [EHT] is a group of Telescopes dotted across different Continents of the world.
+4. ‘Event Horizon Telescope’ [EHT] that captured the world’s first picture of Black Hole is a group of Telescopes dotted across different Continents of the world.

 5. Each Telescope of EHT produced roughly 350TB of data per day – which was stored on high-performance helium-filled Hard Drives.

 6. The amount of data that was collected by Event Horizon Telescope was so huge that it had to be shipped to MIT – Haystack Observatory on half a Ton of Hard Drives.

 7. The amount of data that went into creating the picture is actually equal to the number of selfies that 40,000 people might take in their lifetime.

 8. The creation of the Algorithm that made the world’s first picture of Black Hole ever possible was led by MIT grad student ‘Katie Bouman‘.